Christena disaster

-A view of the Christena Memorial on the Charlestown waterfront on Nevis, looking north towards St. Kitts.
-Nags head visible in the distance on the left.
-Part of the Alexander Hamilton house is visible on the right, 2014.
+A view of the Christena memorial on the Charlestown waterfront on Nevis, looking north towards St. Kitts, with Nags Head in the distance on the left.
+The Alexander Hamilton House is partly visible on the right, 2014.

 The Christena disaster was a ferry boat shipwreck with 233 casualties that occurred on 1 August 1970 in The Narrows, the strait between the islands of St Kitts and Nevis in the Leeward Islands, West Indies.